dag-andersen/argocd-diff-preview/README.md

 - Make a dedicated GitHub Action that wraps the Docker container, so the tool becomes more user-friendly.
 - Delete Argo CD Applications, when they have been parsed by the tool, so Argo CD can focus on the remaining applications, which hopefully speeds up the rendering process.

-## Questions, issues, or suggestions

 > [!IMPORTANT]
+> ## Questions, issues, or suggestions
-> If you have any questions, issues, or suggestions, please open an issue in this repository.
-We will do our best to address it as soon as possible.
+> If you experience issues or have any questions or suggestions, please open an issue in this repository.
+We will do our best to address it as soon as possible!